MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/api-explorer.md

 4. Open the API Explorer and connect to your robot by entering the IP address and clicking **Connect**.
 Look for the message "Connected successfully" to appear at the bottom of the API Explorer window.
 5. Scroll down to the bottom of the API Explorer page to the **Connect WiFi** section.
 Enter your WiFi network credentials here and click **Connect to WiFi.** The process can take a few minutes. ![Connect WiFi UI](../../../assets/images/connect_wifi.png)

-**Note**: Occasionally the IP address for the adapter changes after the first use.
-If this happens you can use the MAC address printed on the adapter and enter the following commands to obtain the IP address:
+**Note: Occasionally the IP address for the adapter changes after the first use.
+If this happens you can use the MAC address printed on the adapter and enter the following commands to obtain the IP address:**
   * Apple/Unix: `arp -a | grep <MAC ADDRESS>`
   * Windows (in a Powershell window): `arp -a | select-string <MAC ADDRESS>`